“AV-Preeminent” Rated Lawyer by Martindale-Hubbell & Personal Injury Lawyer for over 35 Years

 In other cases, the e-scooter company itself may be liable.
 If the accident was caused by a mechanical failure, such as faulty brakes or a locked front wheel, the e-scooter manufacturer or rental provider could be held responsible.

 Additionally, if poor road conditions contributed to the crash, the city might share liability.
-Proving fault in these cases can be complex, which is why it’s critical to work with an experienced Tampa personal injury attorney who understands e-scooter injury rights.
+Proving fault in these cases can be complex, which is why it’s critical to work with an experienced Tampa personal injury attorney who has handled similar e-scooter accidents.

 Steps to Take After an E-Scooter Accident